Vlad-Vasinev/Agave-Coffe-Ts/README.md

 ## This project is using:
 - html: for creating html-layout 💡
 - css: for stylization html-elements 💡
-- js: for adding interactive elements, animations and user-friendly components 💡
+- typescript: for adding interactive elements, animations and user-friendly components 💡